All Products

 OCI artifact

-Container Registry can host container images.
-You can also package various types of data such as Helm charts and Cloud Native Application Bundles (CNAB) artifacts to OCI compliant artifacts based on the structure such as OCI manifests and OCI indexes that are defined in the OCI Artifact specification.
-This way, different artifacts can be stored, managed, and distributed by Container Registry in a centralized manner.
-Container Registry Enterprise Edition can host OCI artifacts.
+An OCI artifact is any data package stored in a container registry using the OCI Artifact specification.
+Beyond container images, you can package data such as Helm charts and Cloud Native Application Bundles (CNAB) into OCI-compliant artifacts based on OCI manifests and OCI indexes.
+This lets Container Registry store, manage, and distribute different artifact types from a single location.
+Container Registry Enterprise Edition supports OCI artifacts.
 For more information, see Push and pull a custom OCI artifact.

-• Helm is a package manager that is used to manage charts and the releases of the charts.
+Helm is a package manager for Kubernetes that manages charts and their releases.

-• A chart is a collection of files that describe a related set of Kubernetes resources.
-A chart contains images, dependencies, and resource definitions that are required to run an application.
-A chart can be a collection of files that describe WordPress and MySQL resources or a collection of resource description files for an etcd cluster.
+A chart is a collection of files that describes a set of related Kubernetes resources—including images, dependencies, and resource definitions—required to run an application.
+For example, a chart can describe WordPress and MySQL resources, or the resource definitions for an etcd cluster.

 Container Registry Enterprise Edition can host Helm charts.
 For more information, see Push and pull Helm charts.